The Fine Line Between Genius & Inanity: Innovation in Contemporary American Publishing

 Curated by: Leighton F. Carter '07

-As a physical object, the book is conservative; there have been no major changes in fineline_largeits format for more than a millennium.
+As a physical object, the book is conservative; there have been no major changes in its format for more than a millennium.
 Over the centuries, readers have developed an almost unalterable idea of how a book should look and feel.
 In the increasingly jaded climate of 21st-century society, however, readers also hunger for the new and improved.
 Publishers are thus faced with a challenge: how to revitalize a book’s format while maintaining its traditional appeal.

 The cover and dust-jacket of a book provide a blank slate for publishers to fill with arresting text, images, blurbs and graphics.
 If a dust-jacket does not cover a book, the binding itself must catch the potential buyer’s eye.
 Publishers alter the physical make-up of a book to differentiate it from its competitors.
 They play with different sizes and shapes to integrate form with content to give a greater feeling of action to the book.
 The most innovative spins on traditional formatting move the book forward into uncharted territory.